-Stage 1 (including formal warnings)
+Formal Stage 1 (including formal warnings)

 If an incident is of a more serious nature than can be dealt with as a College Concern but is uncontested, the student may be given a formal warning by a College Officer (at a meeting and/or via a letter).
-The student will be advised of the reason for the warning and of any appropriate sanction, costs of making good any damage, that it is the first stage of the disciplinary procedure and of his/her right of Appeal (see Appeals).
-A copy of the letter will be placed on the student's college record.
+The student will be advised of the reason for the warning and of any appropriate sanction, costs of making good any damage, that it is the first stage of the disciplinary procedure and of his/her right of Review (see the University's Non-Academic Misconduct Procedure).
+A copy of the letter will be placed on the student's record.
 The case will be considered concluded.
-However, after two warnings, matters dealt with at stage 1 will be escalated to stage 2 as outlined below.
-If the matter is contested, it will be dealt with at Stage 2 as below.